EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{bject} detection in remote sensing images, which aims to determine the locations and categories of the interested targets, has become one of the most common and potential image interpretation steps for numerous applications\cite{deng2017toward,wang2019enhancing,shi2020orientation,yu2020orientation}, such as maritime rescuing\cite{varga2022seadronessee}, urban planning\cite{ma2018mobile} and traffic management\cite{asha2018vehicle}.
+\IEEEPARstart{O}{bject} detection in remote sensing images (RSIs), which aims to determine the locations and categories of the interested targets, has become one of the most common and potential image interpretation steps for numerous applications\cite{deng2017toward,wang2019enhancing,shi2020orientation,yu2020orientation}, such as maritime rescuing\cite{varga2022seadronessee}, urban planning\cite{ma2018mobile} and traffic management\cite{asha2018vehicle}.

-In the past few years, substantial methods have made significant progress for generic object detection based on CNN\cite{ren2015faster,redmon2016you,retinanet,tian2019fcos,duan2019centernet}, which have greatly promoted the development of object detection in remote sensing images\cite{wang2020learning,dai2022ace,cheng2022anchor} and attract wide attention from researchers.
-However, object detection in remote sensing images is still facing challenges from the characteristics of targets, such as arbitrary orientations, large aspect ratios and large scale variations.
-To address above challenges, current detectors for remote sensing images have been designed to enhance orientation prediction based on generic detectors, such as adding extra prediction branch \cite{lin2019ienet,qin2021mrdet,yu2022object} and alleviating feature misalignment \cite{yu2022object,han2021align,yang2019r3det}.
-Moreover, feature pyramid network (FPN)\cite{lin2017feature,hou2022refined,wang2020frpnet} is often adopted to represent multi-scale features, where the upper feature maps have semantic information and are often employed to detect large targets, whereas lower feature maps have more fine-gained details and are utilized to detect small targets \cite{zhu2019fsaf}.
-However, it usually faces the crucial issue of selecting training samples at reasonable pixel-wise locations (spatial assignment) on different feature levels (scale assignment), namely label assignment \cite{zhu2020autoassign}.
+In the past few years, substantial methods\cite{ren2015faster,redmon2016you,retinanet,tian2019fcos,duan2019centernet} have made significant progress for generic object detection that are designed for nature images, which have greatly promoted the development of object detection in RSIs\cite{wang2020learning,dai2022ace,cheng2022anchor,cheng2021prototype} and attract wide attention from researchers.
+However, object detection in RSIs is still facing challenges from the characteristics of targets, such as arbitrary orientations and large variations in scales and aspect ratios.
+To tackle these challenges, current detectors for RSIs \cite{lin2019ienet,qin2021mrdet,yu2022object, han2021align,yang2019r3det} often enhance orientation prediction by incorporating additional branches and alleviate scale variations by adopting multi-level feature maps\cite{lin2017feature,zhu2019fsaf,hou2022refined,wang2020frpnet}.
+However, it usually faces the crucial issue of selecting training (i.e., positive) samples at reasonable pixel-wise locations (i.e., spatial assignment) on appropriate levels of feature maps (i.e., scale assignment), namely label assignment \cite{zhu2020autoassign}.

-Many label assignment methods have been proposed for object detection due to their important role in determining positive or negative samples, which directly and significantly influences the performance \cite{zhang2020bridging}, such as maximum intersection over union (IoU) based strategies \cite{qin2021mrdet,yang2019r3det,yang2019scrdet} and center-based strategies \cite{cheng2021anchor,shi2021canet,feng2020toso}.
-However, they are barely designed specifically for remote sensing images and neglect the essential characteristics, e.g., the bird-eye-view and various scales of targets, which brings tough problems in object detection.